bookalope/InDesign-CEP/README.md

 [Adobe CEP](https://github.com/Adobe-CEP), or Common Extensibility Platform, provides a framework to extend Adobe applications like [InDesign](http://www.adobe.com/products/indesign.html) with custom user interfaces and functionality.
 There is a wealth of useful extensions available on [Adobe’s Add-On Marketplace](https://creative.adobe.com/addons).

 This repository contains the complete source code for [Bookalope](https://bookalope.net/)’s InDesign extension.
 The extension uses the [Bookalope REST API](https://github.com/jenstroeger/Bookalope/blob/master/API.md) and its [Javascript wrapper](https://github.com/jenstroeger/Bookalope/blob/master/clients/javascript/bookalope.js) to integrate the Bookalope toolset into InDesign.
-For more information on Bookalope and its services, please refer the the website.
+For more information on Bookalope and its services, please refer to the [Bookalope](https://bookalope.net) website.

 ## Requirements

-The extension currently requires Adobe InDesign version 11 or 12.
+The extension requires and supports Adobe InDesign versions 11–13.
 However, the extension may run on older versions that provide CEP support, but that hasn’t been tested.

 ## Coding

 Read a general introduction to writing an Adobe CEP extension [here](http://www.adobe.com/devnet/creativesuite/articles/a-short-guide-to-HTML5-extensions.html).
-For more information on the Bookalope API please refer to the [documentation on Github](https://github.com/jenstroeger/Bookalope).
+For more information on the Bookalope API please refer to its [documentation on Github](https://github.com/jenstroeger/Bookalope).

 InDesign does not load an extension unless the extension has been cryptographically signed.
 Therefore, in order to run the Bookalope extension from source, you need to switch InDesign to _PlayerDebugMode_:

- - On Mac, open the file `~/Library/Preferences/com.adobe.CSXS.4.plist` and add a row with key `PlayerDebugMode` of type String and value `1`.
+ - On Mac, open the file `~/Library/Preferences/com.adobe.CSXS.8.plist` and add a row with key `PlayerDebugMode` of type String and value `1`.
+You can edit `.plist` files using [Xcode](https://developer.apple.com/xcode/), [PList Edit](https://www.fatcatsoftware.com/plisteditpro/) or other applications suited to edit [Property Lists](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html).
- - On Windows, open the registry key `HKEY_CURRENT_USER/Software/Adobe/CSXS.4` and add a key named `PlayerDebugMode` of type String and value `1`.
+ - On Windows, using its [registry editor](https://support.microsoft.com/en-au/help/4027573/windows-open-registry-editor-in-windows-10) open the registry key `HKEY_CURRENT_USER/Software/Adobe/CSXS.8` and add a key named `PlayerDebugMode` of type String and value `1`.

 If you have multiple CSXS versions installed, add the `PlayerDebugMode` to all of them.